-- Computer turns on, but you have no video?
+- The computer turns on, but you have no video?
 A failed video card or monitor can cause this issue.
 Ensure all monitor cords are plugged in.
 If you have a desktop, look inside the case and see if you can confirm the fans are spinning on your video card.
 If all else fails, try another monitor to rule out a problem with your current one.

-- Computer turns on, emits a series of beeps, and then freezes?
+- The computer turns on, emits a series of beeps, and then freezes?
 Those beeps you’re hearing are part of your computer’s “power-on self-test” mode and usually point to a hardware problem.
 This is far more likely related to the CPU, RAM, or motherboard than the hard drive.

-- Computer turns on, boots up, but locks up on Windows/OS?
+- The computer turns on, boots up, but locks up on Windows/OS?
 This is usually a software issue; your operating system may be corrupted.
 Windows offers the ability to repair in place without losing your data, but it may be best to have an expert handle this if you aren’t confident in your skills.
 Other OSs may not offer recoverability options.

-- Computer turns on, boots up, and gives the error “no boot device available.”
+- The computer turns on, boots up, and gives the error “no boot device available.”
 You may also see “missing operating system” or “insert system disk.”
 This, unfortunately, is an ominous sign that something is wrong with your hard drive — and that could affect whether your data is recoverable.

 - Computer boots up, loads into your operating system, but fails to display a hard drive?
 This, too, is a sign of a problem.
-It means your computer is failing to detect your hard drive, which is usually a sign of a mechanical failure; however, it can sometimes be an issue with the cords running between your drive and machine.
+It means your computer is failing to detect your hard drive, which is usually a sign of a mechanical failure; however, it can sometimes be an issue with the cords running between your drive and the machine.

 - Computer locks up, freezes, or repeatedly crashes?
 This may or may not be related to your hard drive.
 In fact, the most common causes are viruses and other malicious software installations.
 Don’t assume your data is lost forever!